uanushkatkd/CS6910_Assignment3/README.md

       ```
       !python3 "/content/drive/My Drive/Colab Notebooks/Dl3_Vanilla_Seq2Seq.py"
       ```
-- This will run code for default parameters:
+- This will run code for some default parameters.
+To generate the best result refer the below configuration:
  ```
  sweep_config= {
     'parameters' : {